-By signing my name below, I certify that I understand the attached MOU and that all of my questions have been discussed and - My signature certifies my understanding of the terms outlined herein ar ☐ The MOU Services Coordination, Referral and Partner Commi ☐ The Operating Budget ☐ The Infrastructure Funding Agreement • By signing this agreement, I also certify that I have the legal authority to above) to the terms of: The MOU Services Coordination, Referral and Partner Committee The Operating Budget The Infrastructure Funding Agreement , I understand this MOU may be executed in counterparts, each being conthis MOU expires on July 1, 2025.
-Docusigned by: Eight Moon 9/2A16C46B0049B Authorized Signatory 8/25/2022 Date Kimberley Moore Director, Bureau of Employment s Services

-Bureau of Unemployment Compensation

-Maine Department of Labor

-57 State House Station

-Augusta, Maine 04330-0055

-On Behalf of the Unemployment Compensation Program: By signing my name below, I , certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.
-My signature certifies my understanding of the terms outlined herein and agreement with: ☐ The MOU Services Coordination, Referral and Partner Commitments Section ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of: ☐ The MOU Services Coordination, Referral and Partner Commitments Section ☐ The Operating Budget ☐ The Infrastructure Funding Agreement I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.
-Laura Boyett Authorized Signatory Laura Boyett Bureau Director, Unemployment Compensation
+By signing my name below, I \\\\\\ certify that I understand and agree to the full contents of the attached MOU and that all of my questions have been discussed and answered satisfactorily.

+My signature certifies my understanding of the terms outlined herein and agreement with:

+□ The MOU Services Coordination, Referral and Partner Commitments Section

+By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of:

+□ The MOU Services Coordination, Referral and Partner Commitments Section kimberley Moore 2A16C46B

+I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.

+8/25/2022 \\\\\/\\\\\ Date

+Kimberley Moore

+Director, Bureau of Employment Services

+Name/Title

+With The Bureau of Unemployment Compensation Maine Department of Labor 57 State House Station Augusta, Maine 04330-0055

+On Behalf of the Unemployment Compensation Program:

+By signing my name below, I Laura Boyett , certify that I understand and agr ee to the full contents of the attached MOU and the at all of my quest tions have beer n discussed and answ ered satisfactorily.

+My signature certifies my understanding of the terms outlined herein and agreement with:

+- □ The MOU Services Coordination, Referral and Partner Commitments Section

+- □ The Operating Budget

+- □ The Infrastructure Funding Agreement

+By signing this agreement, I also certify that I have the legal authority to bind my agency (outlined above) to the terms of:

+□ The MOU Services Coordination, Referral and Partner Commitments Section

+- □ The Operating Budget - □ The Infrastructure Funding Agreement

+I understand this MOU may be executed in counterparts, each being considered an original, and that this MOU expires on July 1, 2025.

+Laura Boyett

+Laura Boyett

+Bureau Director, Unemployment Compensation

-Bureau of Rehabilitation Services Maine Department of Labor 54 State House Station Augusta, Maine 04330-0055
+With The Bureau of Rehabilitation Services Maine Department of Labor 54 State House Station Augusta, Maine 04330-0055